accert-dev/ACCERT/docs/source/new_page.rst

     *   ACCERT will then sum up all the costs and display it into one easy to read graph that displays the COA, account description, costs, unit, level, and the review status.

         *   The review status is just whether or not the COA or any of it's sub-levels have been changed.

+.. admonition:: NOTICE!

+    An output of ACCERT can be found in the "*Output of ACCERT*" tab.